 Graduates will be able to compete in the busy world of commercial music in Ireland, for recording contracts, gigs in clubs and concert halls, TV and stage shows, corporate entertainment, and the fertile melting pot that is the Irish singer-songwriter circuit.
-Synergies with the classical, jazz and traditional musicians on the BMus course will open creative doors and career opportunities such as those fostered in the famous performing arts schools and colleges of Britain and the U.S.A.
+Synergies with the classical, jazz and traditional musicians on the BMus course will open creative doors and career opportunities such as those fostered in the famous performing arts schools and colleges of the UK and the USA.

-About the Bachelor of Arts (Honours) in Theatre & Drama Studies CR 700
+About the Bachelor of Arts (Honours) in About the Bachelor of Arts (Honours) in Theatre & Drama Studies CR 70

-This is a four-year programme that centres on theatre performance training, with supporting modules to facilitate wider career options.
+This is a four-year programme leading to the award of Bachelor of Arts (Honours) in Theatre & Drama Studies.
+The programme centres on theatre performance training, with supporting modules to facilitate wider career options.
 The programme aims to produce artists that are physically and vocally flexible and intellectually alive and curious.
 Alongside core disciplines of voice, movement and acting studies, you will develop a range of creative and practical techniques and transferable skills that will encourage you to be an independent thinking and motivated artist, an articulate and reflective practitioner equipped to succeed in a competitive profession.
 Small group and large ensemble practical and workshop sessions are balanced with lectures, tutorials and field-based studies.